dat-ecosystem-archive/DEPs/proposals/0000-peer-discovery.md

 The token is requested by sending a `TXT` record to the DNS server with a target name of `"dat.local"`.
 The server will respond with the token, plus the port and address of the sending device (which are useful as a "whoami").

 Over time, the server will rotate the secret it uses to generate tokens.
 In order to update clients' tokens, every response includes the latest token.
 The client should update its token with every response it receives.
-(It's advised that the server keeps the most recently expired secre so that old tokens can be accepted and replaced smoothly.)
+(It's advised that the server keeps the most recently expired secret so that old tokens can be accepted and replaced smoothly.)

 ### Lookup query
 [dns-name-server-lookup-query]: #dns-name-server-lookup-query

-To request the current list of known peers for a pubkey, send a `TXT` question query with `{PUBKEY}.dat.local` as the name.
-Currently the public key is encoded to hex and truncated to 40 bytes.
+To request the current list of known peers for a discovery-key, send a `TXT` question query with `{DISCOVERY_KEY}.dat.local` as the name.
+Currently the discovery key is encoded to hex and truncated to 40 bytes.
 You will receive a response that includes a full peer listing and the latest token.
 See "TXT data encoding" above for information about encoding.

 Every query may include a `TXT` "additional" section which includes the session token and any behavior fields (described below).